iturdikulov/notes/index.md

 ## whoami

-I'm a software engineer, who is trying to be a professional in the field and stay a human being at the same time ;-).
+I'm a programmer, who is trying to be a professional in the field and stay a human being at the same time ;-).

 [[Taskwarrior]] with [[getting_things_done_GTD|GTD methodology]] helps me to manage my life.